OMirzaei/TriFlow/README.md

 WHAT’S NEW IN THE CURRENT VERSION?
 ------------------------------------------------------
-•	Info-flows are extracted from smali code. <br />
+•	Source and sink API methods are extracted from .dex file directly by parsing its header. <br />
 •	Users/Analysts can normalize scores to their arbitrary ranges. <br />
 •	The efficiencies of scripts have been improved. <br />

-Note: The dexdump disassembler uploaded to this repository is for Mac operating system.
-You may need to download the relevant variant of this tool and replace it with the current one based on your operating system. <br />
+Follow this link for more detailed information regarding Dalvik Executable Format: https://source.android.com/devices/tech/dalvik/dex-format

 COPYRIGHT NOTICE:
 --------------------------